fredericohubler/pragma-test/README.md

 * Find a better way to test the ContainerHandler class.
 * Add integration tests.
 * Centralize all configurations on a single file.
+* Offer the front-end in a web page application instead of a static HTML file, thus separating the project on a front-end and a back-end one(this would better separate the responsibilities of the project).
+* Create profiles(like dev, hlg, prod).
+* Containerize the application.